SciCompMod/GMGPolar/README.md

 1) **Enhancements and New Class Layout:**
 - **Linear Algebra:**
   - Introduced custom Vector and SparseMatrix classes.
   - Added a (cyclic) Tridiagonal Solver for improved performance and usability.
 - **Input Functions:**
   - Separated into distinct components: DomainGeometry, BoundaryConditions, SourceTerm, etc.
 - **Polar Grid:**
   - Indexing is now based on circle/radial smoother.
-- **Residual**
+- **Residual:**
   - Improved the residual calculation by addressing the unintuitive behavior that previously applied only to the interior part of the matrix.
 - **Direct Solver:**
   - Fixed a bug where boundary values were not treated correctly.
   - Built matrices to be symmetric, reducing factorization time.
 - **Smoother:**
   - Separated into extrapolated and standard smoothers.
   - Replaced the LU-Decomposition algorithm with the Thomas algorithm for improved efficiency.

 2) **New Features**